D3Brooksster/reactlyve-backend/README.md

 `rejected` and can be submitted for manual review via the `/messages/:id/manual-review` or `/reactions/:id/manual-review` endpoints.
 When moderation is turned off for a user, the stored status is `not_required`.
-These endpoints re-submit the asset to Cloudinary with `moderation: manual` and request the same eager transformations used during upload.
-If Cloudinary reports that the asset cannot be found or returns a general error, the server automatically retries once after a short delay.
+These endpoints now simply mark the record as `manual_review` without re-submitting the asset to Cloudinary.
+Moderators can override the rejection directly from the AWS Rekognition tab in the Cloudinary console.
 If a webhook is configured in Cloudinary, the final decision will be posted back to the backend.
 When a moderation decision is returned with status `approved`, the webhook handler calls Cloudinary's `explicit` API to generate the overlay